A-WebProgramming-Kelompok-2/JelajahJakarta/README.md

 # TEAM MEMBERS :busts_in_silhouette:

 This is the list of our development team, without them this oh so lovely project won't be exist.
-With all the thougths and hard work that our team put on this project, hopes to benefit many people.
+With all the thoughts and hard work that our team put on this project, hopes to benefit many people.

 Name | NIM
 -----|-----